ryedin/site/_posts/2017-01-08-convox-tips-disabling-racks-evenings-weekends.md

 ## About Wave

 [Wave](https://www.waveapps.com/) provides invoicing, credit card payments, accounting, and payroll for small businesses.
-If you're interested in joining the team, check out our [careers page](https://www.waveapps.com/about-us/jobs/) and get in touch!
+If you're interested in joining the team, check out our [careers page](https://www.waveapps.com/about-us/jobs/) to find out why it's a great place to work and get in touch!